PyRepair/maniple/training-data/summarize-experiment/pandas/122/prompt_response_response_3.md

         return False

     # canonicalize block order, using a tuple combining the type
-    # name and then mgr_locs because there might be unconsolidated
+    # name and mgr_locs to ensure correct ordering
-    # blocks (say, Categorical) which can only be distinguished by
-    # the iteration order
     def canonicalize(block):
-        return (block.dtype.name, block.mgr_locs.as_array.tolist())
+        return (block.dtype.name, block.mgr_locs)

     self_blocks = sorted(self.blocks, key=canonicalize)
     other_blocks = sorted(other.blocks, key=canonicalize)
-    if len(self_blocks) != len(other_blocks):
-        return False
+    return all(
-    for i, block in enumerate(self_blocks):
+        block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)
-        if not block.equals(other_blocks[i]):
-            return False
-    return True
+    )
 ```

-In the corrected code, we iterate through the sorted blocks and compare each block in `self_blocks` with the corresponding block in `other_blocks`.
-If any pair of blocks are not equal, the function returns False.
-Otherwise, if all comparisons pass, the function returns True indicating that the two BlockManager objects are equal.
+In this revised version, the `canonicalize` function now uses the block's `dtype.name` and `mgr_locs` directly for sorting, without converting `mgr_locs` to a list.
+This should ensure correct ordering of blocks based on their data type and location, addressing the bug in the original function.

+The revised `equals` function can be used as a drop-in replacement for the buggy version.